Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 4. Politeness Goes a Long Way

-• You might hear people adding things like “-san” to the end of names.
+• You might hear people adding “-san” to the end of names.
 That’s a sign of respect.
 You don’t have to become a pro, but a little effort is appreciated.

 • Avoid intense direct eye contact.
-It can sometimes be seen as a bit confrontational.
+It can sometimes be a bit confrontational.
 A friendly nod or slight bow is often better.

-• Bowing is a way of greeting, thanking, apologizing, or showing respect in Japan.
+• In Japan, bowing is a way of greeting, thanking, apologizing, or showing respect.
 The deeper the bow, the more respectful it is.
 You should slightly bow when meeting someone or receiving something from them.

 • Chopsticks are the primary utensils in Japan, so you should learn how to use them properly.
 Some things you should avoid doing with chopsticks are sticking them upright in your food (this is a funeral ritual), passing food from chopstick to chopstick (this is also a funeral ritual), pointing with them, or leaving them crossed on your plate.